Australian High Commissioner to India visits CSIR-IMMT Bhubaneswar

-Bhubaneswar, 1st September 2021: Australian High Commissioner to India H.E.
-Mr Barry O Farrell visits CISR – Institute of Minerals and Mines, Bhubaneswar today along with Ms Rowan Ainsworth Hon’ble Consul General, Kolkata, Australian High Commission, Ms Ami Keough, 1st Secretary, Australian High Commission and Mr Partha Sen, Business Development Manager, Australian Trade Investment Commission.
+Bhubaneswar: Australian High Commissioner to India H.E.
+Mr Barry O Farrell visits CISR – Institute of Minerals and Materials Technology, Bhubaneswar today along with Ms Rowan Ainsworth Hon’ble Consul General, Kolkata, Australian High Commission, Ms Ami Keough, 1st Secretary, Australian High Commission and Mr Partha Sen, Business Development Manager, Australian Trade Investment Commission.

 Speaking about his visit Mr Barry said, I am very happy to see such world class research work going on at IMMT.
 It’s also good to see collaborative research work already being done by IMMT along with different Australian institutes and Govt agencies.
 We are looking forward for such collaborative academic and industrial research work on critical minerals for the betterment of the Industry and Society.